EarthScope/emc-notebooks/README.md

 * Displaying the model metadata in either [netCDF](https://www.unidata.ucar.edu/software/netcdf/) or [GeoCSV](http://geows.ds.iris.edu/documents/GeoCSV.pdf) formats
 * Creating horizontal slices (maps), vertical slices (cross-sections), and velocity profiles (line plots vs depth) from the model data
 * Saving the generated plots and their corresponding data to a local directory
-* Outputing the entire netCDF file, or a selected portion of it in GeoCSV format
+* Outputting the entire netCDF file, or a selected portion of it in GeoCSV format

 ## Installation